Mental skills have been used by Olympic athletes for decades. The term “Psychological Skills Training” is used by sport psychologists.

 It’s not a book you can read in an afternoon, take Broadway by storm that night, and float home in a limousine.
 It’s not a CD to which you can listen on your way to your big audition, wow the panel, and go home that night as concertmaster of the New York Philharmonic.
 Most sadly, it’s not (sorry!) a lucky pet rock.*

-Click here to read more about the Master Performing approach.
+Click here to read more about the Master Performing curriculum.

 *Although lucky pet rocks do give you super-powers.
 We all know that.